MicrosoftDocs/intellicode/docs/custom-models.md

 ---
 # IntelliCode team completions: AI-assisted IntelliSense based on your code

 IntelliCode team models are used for completions to get AI-assisted IntelliSense recommendations based on your C# and C++ code bases.
-Team completions are useful when working with your own types or domain-specific libraries that aren’t commonly used in open-source code.
-This is because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
-If you are working on the code that isn’t in the set of repos, recommendations aren't much useful to you.
-If you are writing C# and C++ code in Visual Studio, use IntelliCode to learn patterns from their code to make recommendations tailored to _your_ code.
+Team completions are useful when working with your own types or domain-specific libraries that aren’t commonly used in open-source code, because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
+If you're working on the code that isn’t in the set of repos, recommendations aren't much useful to you.
+If you're writing C# and C++ code in Visual Studio, use IntelliCode to learn patterns from their code to make recommendations tailored to _your_ code.

 IntelliCode model is an encapsulation of a set of rules that lets you predict some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
 IntelliCode creates team models using the same learning process as for the IntelliCode base models, except they're trained on your own code.
 The more code you provide to illustrate your patterns of usage, the more capable your team model will be at offering useful recommendations.